-The word litterally means ‘little stabs’ in Japanese.
+The word literally means ‘little stabs’ in Japanese.

 Sashiko is a form of stitching used to anchor down layers of cloth used in making quilts.
 This form of stitching is geometrical in nature, and is done using only the running stitch.
 Stitching layers of fabric together not only made the fabric warmer for use, but also more durable and strong.
-This is how sashiko came to be used extensively in quilt making.
-The farming and fishing communities made use of sashiko art on their wearbles.
+This is how Sashiko came to be used extensively in quilt making.
+The farming and fishing communities made use of Sashiko art on their wearables.

 Traditionally dark blue or indigo cotton fabric was used, which was the only color available to most poor people.White cotton thread was used to do running stitch over the fabric.
 Regionally, the fabric color differed though.

-It is stated that Sahiko was developed during the Edo period in Japan and this art declined in the later part of 1800s when the period came to an end.
+It is stated that Sashiko was developed during the Edo period in Japan and this art declined in the later part of 1800s when the period came to an end.

 Sashiko has three variations: Sashiko, Hitomezashi, and Kogin.

 Sashiko follows the simple running stitch to bring out beautifully depicted geometric patterns.
 Hitomezashi follows the holbein stitch and is often said to be similar to the black stitch as its western counterpart.
 Kogin is a type of pattern darning.